-CDKeys' Digital Sale has titles up to 90 percent off
+CDKeys' 'Digital Sale' offers titles for up to 90 percent off

 PC

-- HORIZON ZERO DAWN – COMPLETE EDITION PC: $20.99 (regularly $71.19)
+- Horizon Zero Dawn – Complete Edition PC: $20.99 (regularly $71.19)

-- CYBERPUNK 2077 PC: $24.89 (regularly $88.99)
+- Cyberpunk 2077 PC: $24.89 (regularly $88.99)

-- BATTLEFIELD 2042 PC Pre-order: $69.39 (regularly $88.99)
+- Battlefield 2042 PC Pre-order: $69.39 (regularly $88.99)

-- NO MAN’S SKY PC: $23.09 (regularly $71.19)
+- No Man’s Sky PC: $23.09 (regularly $71.19)

-- CONTROL ULTIMATE EDITION PC: $17.39 (regularly $62.29)
+- Control Ultimate Edition PC: $17.39 (regularly $62.29)

-- DESTROY ALL HUMANS!
+- Destroy All Humans!
 PC: $11.89 (regularly $44.49)

-- ELDEN RING PC – Pre-order: $58.69 (regularly $92.49)
+- Elden Ring PC – Pre-order: $58.69 (regularly $92.49)

-- GHOSTRUNNER PC: $1.09 (regularly $39.29)
+- Ghostrunner PC: $1.09 (regularly $39.29)

-- PLANET COASTER PC: $9.39 (regularly $53.39)
+- Planet Coaster PC: $9.39 (regularly $53.39)

-- STAR WARS: SQUADRONS PC: $1.09 (regularly $62.29)
+- Star Wars: Squadrons PC: $1.09 (regularly $62.29)

-- WASTELAND 3 PC: $28.49 (regularly $97.89)
+- Wasteland 3 PC: $28.49 (regularly $97.89)

 Xbox

-- MINECRAFT XBOX ONE: $12.39 (regularly $47.69)
+- Minecraft Xbox One: $12.39 (regularly $47.69)

-- THE SIMS 4 – XBOX ONE: $14.19 (regularly $80.09)
+- The Sims 4 – Xbox One: $14.19 (regularly $80.09)

-- FIFA 21 – ULTIMATE EDITION XBOX ONE: $33.79 (regularly $160.19)
+- FIFA 21 – Ultimate Edition Xbox One: $33.79 (regularly $160.19)

 PlayStation

-- STAR WARS: SQUADRONS PS4 DLC: $3.49 (regularly $8.89)
+- Star Wars: Squadrons PS4 DLC: $3.49 (regularly $8.89)

 Shared by RedFlagDeals user ‘Calmal,’ the sale has Ghostrunner and Star Wars Squadrons listed for $1.09 each, however, both of those games are currently free to download through Amazon’s Prime Gaming.
 Learn more here.